The 5 Stages of Addiction Recovery florida

 Change doesn’t always happen overnight.
 That can be especially true of people dealing with substance use disorders.
-You may hear stories of people abruptly deciding to stop drinking and abusing drugs, then going on to lead a happy and productive life.
+You may hear stories of people abruptly deciding to stop drinking and misusing drugs, then going on to lead a happy and productive life.
 While those instances should be celebrated, the reality is that most people need help when it comes to breaking free of addiction.
 Addiction recovery tends to happen in stages.
-Sometimes you may need to go back and repeat one as you work to achieve a life free of substance abuse.
-Pines Recovery Life Detox can provide the necessary support to help individuals recover and heal from the disease of addiction
+Sometimes you may need to go back and repeat one as you work to achieve a life free of substance use.
+Pines Recovery Life can provide the necessary support to help individuals recover and heal from the disease of addiction

 Addiction Recovery Means Acknowledging Your Illness